UChicagoWebDev/2023-winter-exercise-4/README.md

 ### Rubric

-1 point each for:
+- Use `XMLHTTPRequest` to make an AJAX requests to the image search API (3 points)
-- Use `XMLHTTPRequest` to make an AJAX requests to the image search API.
-Running a search clears previous search results
+- Running a search clears previous search results (1 point)
-- Use the DOM API to display image results to the user
+- Use the DOM API to display image results to the user (2 points)
-- Use the DOM API to display related concept results to the user
+- Use the DOM API to display related concept results to the user (1 point)
-- Clicking on a result image adds it to the user's mood board
+- Clicking on a result image adds it to the user's mood board (2 points)
-- Clicking on a related concept runs a new search for that concept
+- Clicking on a related concept runs a new search for that concept (1 point)